The Troubles: The Disappeared

-During the 1970s and 1980s, republican and loyalist paramilitaries abducted a number of individuals, many alleged to have been informers, who were then killed and secretly buried.
-Eighteen people—two women and sixteen men—including one British Army officer, were kidnapped and killed during the Troubles.
-They are referred to informally as "The Disappeared".
-All but one, Lisa Dorrian, were abducted and killed by republicans.
-Dorrian is believed to have been abducted by loyalists.
-The remains of all but four of "The Disappeared" have been recovered and turned over to their families.
+During the 1970s and 1980s, republican and loyalist paramilitaries abducted a number of individuals, many alleged to have been informers, who were then secretly killed and buried.
+Seventeen people – sixteen men and one woman, including a British Army officer – were killed during the Troubles and are informally referred to as "The Disappeared".
+All were abducted by republican groups.
+A further case, that of Lisa Dorrian, who disappeared in 2005 and is believed to have been abducted by loyalists, is often included in broader usage of the term, though her case falls outside the Troubles-era context and the remit of the Independent Commission for the Location of Victims' Remains.
+The remains of all but four of those referred to as "The Disappeared" have been recovered and returned to their families.